 Building a strong brand is key to maintaining a healthy business, and to do so you need to forge a good relationship with your potential employees that will make them more likely to apply to your jobs, rather than those of your competitors.
 This vital relationship starts with content marketing- and given that 88% of B2B marketers use it as part of their marketing strategy, it’s a vital strategy to pursue.

 Content marketing is an ideal medium to start your branding journey with because it centres around creating and sharing information with the aim of attracting an audience.

 What is good content marketing?

-How does the content you’re writing help readers to understand what’s going on in the market, or address any challenges they may be facing when looking for a job?
-Your content needs to inform and engage potential employees, explaining relevant issues to them: for instance, if you are recruiting for a customer services role you could write a guide on the best strategies for dealing with unreasonable customers, thus appealing to and attracting readers from your key demographic.
+How does the content you’re writing help readers to understand what’s going on, or address any challenges they may be facing when looking for a job?
+Your content needs to inform and engage potential employees, explaining relevant issues for them: for instance, if you are recruiting for a customer services role you could write a guide on the best strategies for dealing with unreasonable customers, thus appealing to and attracting readers from their key demographic.